mfabriczy/kubernetes-moodle/README.md

 `keycloak.keycloak.ingress.hosts` | The URL that makes Keycloak reachable from a user's browser. | `keycloak.com` `keycloak.keycloak.ingress.tls.secretName` | The secret name which contains the TLS private key and certificate. | `keycloak.com`
 `keycloak.keycloak.ingress.tls.hosts` | The URL that makes Keycloak reachable from a user's browser via HTTPS. | `keycloak.com`
+`jenkins.master.adminPassword` | The password for the Jenkins admin account. | `""`
+`jenkins.master.installPlugins` | List of Jenkins plugins to install.
+If you don't want to install plugins set it to []. | `keycloak:2.3.0`
+`jenkins.master.ingress.external-dns.alpha.kubernetes.io/hostname` | The hostname that External DNS will look for in order to create DNS records for the Jenkins instance. | `jenkins.com`
+`jenkins.master.ingress.hostName` | The hostname that External DNS will look for in order to create DNS records for the Spinnaker instance. | `jenkins.com`
-`spinnaker.oauth.redirectURI` | The externally accessible URL for the Spinnaker REST API service (gate).
+`jenkins.master.ingress.tls.secretName` | The secret name which contains the TLS private key and certificate. | `jenkins.com` `jenkins.master.ingress.tls.hosts` | The URL that makes Jenkins reachable from a user's browser via HTTPS. | `jenkins.com` `spinnaker.oauth.redirectURI` | The externally accessible URL for the Spinnaker REST API service (gate).
 Ensure `/login` is added as a suffix to the URL. | `""`
 `spinnaker.oauth.apiBaseURL` | The URL of the proxy/load balancer that is fronting requests for API server. | `spinnaker.api.com`
 `spinnaker.oauth.uiBaseURL` | The *full* URL of proxy/load balancer that's fronting UI requests for Spinnaker. | `""`